How To Store Cigars | Tips for Proper Storage

 - Take the entire humidor and place it in a large plastic trash bag, squeeze out the excess air, and seal for a few days.

-If there is any one thought that I hope you take from this storage primer, it is this: Be patient, worry less, and always, enjoy your cigars.
+If there is any single thought that I hope you take from this storage primer, it is this: Be patient, worry less, and always, enjoy your cigars.